Lake Volta: Economy

-The Akosombo Dam produces 912 MW of electricity for the country, as well as for export to Togo, Benin, and other nearby countries to earn foreign exchange.
+The Akosombo Dam produces 912 MW of electricity for the country, as well as for export to Togo, Benin, and other nearby countries, thereby earning foreign exchange.
 Lake Volta is also important for transportation, providing a waterway for both ferries and cargo watercraft.
 Since the huge lake lies in a tropical area, the water remains warm year-round naturally.
 Given good management, Lake Volta is the location of a vast population of fish and large fisheries.

 The lake also attracts tourism, and tourist cruises visit the island of Dodi.
+Dodi Island has become a major tourist site in Ghana since its formation in 1961 following the construction of Lake Volta.

+In 2011, the Volta River Authority allocated US$2.5 million to develop Dodi Island’s eco-tourism potential through its hospitality subsidiary, Volta Hotels Limited.

 Recent developments include a large-scale enterprise to harvest submerged timber from the flooded forests under Lake Volta.
 This project harvests high-value tropical hardwood without requiring additional logging or destruction of existing forest and, according to Wayne Dunn, "could generate the largest source of environmentally sustainable natural tropical hardwood in the world."
-The Ghanaian-owned company Underwater Forest Resources has committed itself to making this lumber available in the global market, while Flooring Solutions Ghana have become the suppliers of hardwood floors, using the rare wood from the Lake.
 In addition to generating foreign currency for the region and reducing the dependence of locals on fishing as a primary economic activity, the removal of submerged trees is improving navigation on the lake and increasing safety.

 An estimated 7,000 to 10,000 children work in the fishing industry on Lake Volta.
 The nature of their employment has been described as slavery in The Guardian and by the CNN Freedom Project.
-This has been described as sensationalism by Betty Mensah and the academic Samuel Okyere since many of the children and youth whose wages are given upfront to their parents grow up to become self-sufficient fishermen in adulthood who in turn hire children themselves and could therefore also be characterized as apprentices.
-They conclude, that many children may suffer under exploitative work but are not enslaved.
+This has been described as sensationalism by Betty Mensah and the academic Samuel Okyere since many of the youth, whose wages are given upfront to their parents, grow up to become self-sufficient fishermen in adulthood who in turn hire children themselves and could therefore also be characterized as apprentices.
+They conclude that many children may suffer from exploitative work but are not enslaved.

+Disasters and Safety Incidents

+On October 11, 2025, a boat accident occurred on Lake Volta near Kete Krachi in the Oti Region, resulting in the deaths of 15 people.
+The small passenger boat, travelling from Okuma to Bovime, capsized around 1:30 p.m.
+Preliminary investigations by the Ghana Maritime Authority (GMA) indicated that the vessel was grossly overloaded, far exceeding its safe operational capacity.

+The fatalities included 11 children (aged 2 to 14) and four adults (three women and one man, aged 18 to 64).
+Four other adults survived the incident.
+The bodies of 12 victims were subsequently deposited at the Kete Krachi and Worawora Government Hospital mortuaries.
+The GMA launched a full investigation and pledged to intensify safety enforcement operations on the lake to prevent future tragedies.